osohq/oso/docs/content/any/getting-started/application/model/index.md

 weight: 1
 ---

-# Model your authorization policy
+# Model your authorization logic

 Authorization in Oso starts with the policy.
-Authorization *policies* define the *resources* that you want to control access to, and rules that specify when an *actor* (the user making the request) can perform an *action* on a *resource*.
-Because Oso is a library, you can write authorization policies directly over the same data types that are already used in your application.
+To model authorization with Oso, you write a policy in Polar - Oso's declarative policy language.
+The policy defines the *resources* that you want to control access to and includes rules governing access to them.

 In this guide, we'll cover how to express your authorization logic using Oso.
 We'll use GitClub (our example application) as an example, but you